Photography

 Nikon D750

 After 4 years of using the D3200 and around 100,000 photos, I decided it was time for an upgrade.
 After a lot of research, and for various reasons I won’t go into here I decided on the Nikon D750.
 I love this camera!
-It has a nice deep grip; lots of customisable controls; a newer better 24MP sensor; 3D focus tracking; and many other nice features that I wanted.
-It is a fullframe (FX) camera and is slightly better than the ‘cropped sensor’ (DX) range when it comes to image quality, depth of field, and sensitivity.
+It has a nice deep grip; lots of customisable controls; a newer better 24MP sensor; 3D focus tracking, and many other nice features that I wanted.
+It is a full frame (FX) camera and is slightly better than the ‘cropped sensor’ (DX) range when it comes to image quality, depth of field, and low light sensitivity.
 It also has a screen that can pivot up and down, for those difficult shots.
+The main features of this camera are:

-I wanted a lens I could walk around with, and have wide angle and telephoto zoom all in one, so I got the Nikkor 23-300mm lense to start with.
+I wanted a single lens I could take anywhere and capture a wide range of photos, from wide angle landscapes to close-ups of animals – so a wide angle and telephoto zoom all in one.
+And for this I got the 28-300mm lens.
 I also purchased the Tamron 150-600mm telephoto zoom as I love taking photos of wildlife, including birds in flight.
-A lot of people are saying that this is a good lens and I am amazed at the photos I have taken with it.
-I am not a professional photographer, nor do I have experience with a lot of different cameras and lenses, but this lens feels good and is generally brilliant!
+A lot of people say that this is a good lens and I am amazed at the photos I have taken with it.
+I am not a professional photographer, but this lens feels good and is generally brilliant!

 The FX lenses I have currently are as follows: